Title 16: Education

 § 4014.
 Early education

 (a) Grants.
-The commissioner may grant funds for voluntary early education programs.
+The Secretary may grant funds for voluntary early education programs.
 The funds may be used for personnel costs, training of parents and staff, materials and educational equipment, and other costs related to early education programs.

 (2) The program will rely on early screening of children's development to determine need.